BETA PHOTO: MAP 1: A Region Surrounding the SE Quadrant of Wy...

 Guernsey State Park is located in the north central portion of Wyoming's SE quadrant on the North Platte River.
 The town of Guernsey is shown in the center of the big area map to your right (SEE MAP 1).
 The Park is juxtaposed almost between and north of the two WY county seats (Wheatland and Torrington) having highest seasonal average of winter temp highs.
 The SPORT climbs begin just above 4400 feet elevation.
 These conditions make some south facing walls here often the warmest winter climbing areas in WY.
 If the day is fully sunny with no or very little wind you can expect a 20+degree F increase above the ambient temp near a south facing wall.
-But don't expect these walls to be very accommodating when the ambient temps are 80degree F. Other than maybe early morning climbing skip these south faces for climbing in the summer ( A north facing wall??).
+But don't expect these walls to be very accommodating when the ambient temps are 80 degree F. Other than maybe early morning climbing, skip these south faces for climbing in the summer ( A north facing wall in summer?u?).
 To better access the weather than using the above weather pictures see this NOAA site.

 The geology for uplifting this region is directly tied to the tertiary age Hartville Uplift centered several miles NE of here.
 Visible from the Whalen canyon road a few miles NE of Guernsey is a sequence of Archean rocks.
 Most of the rocks in GSP are of the Paleozoic group but there is a wisp of Precambrian metadolomite near the very SE corner river bottom exit.
 See this USGS Guernsey Reservoir Quadrangle Map